nietowl/TeleHuntX/README.md

-# Telegram Hunter
+# TeleHuntX

-Telegram Hunter is a powerful web application that allows you to search for messages on Telegram with lightning speed and precision.
+TeleHuntX is a powerful web application that allows you to search for messages on Telegram with lightning speed and precision.
 Unleash the power of Telegram search and explore message details like never before!

 ## Features